 Tell us a little about yourself

-I have taught at the university for over 20 years now.
-I joined the university as I wanted to help develop students’ skills, knowledge, and capabilities over a three-year period rather than one to three weeks.
+I have taught at the university for over 20 years.
+I joined the university to help develop students’ skills, knowledge, and capabilities over a three-year period rather than one to three weeks.

-I enjoy seeing students grow into independent practitioners who strive to make a change in their worlds to help other people and /or the environment.
-I enjoy being part of a staff team that are both critical of existing practice whilst being creative to make to make contemporary changes.
+I enjoy seeing students grow into independent practitioners who strive to make a change in their worlds to help other people and/or the environment.
+I enjoy being part of a staff team that is both critical of existing practice and creative in making contemporary changes.

-I worked in both Field studies and outdoor educational centres for 8 years, in the UK and USA.
+I worked in both field studies and outdoor educational centres for 8 years in the UK and USA.
 I have also run my own landscaping business.
-My transition to academic was a logic progression to share my practice whilst allowing myself to stand back and think about what I was doing and evaluate what I now should be doing.
+My transition to academia was a logical progression to share my practice while allowing myself to step back, reflect, and evaluate what I should be doing.

 Can you tell us about your research?

-My research has looked at how effective our teaching on the course has been over the last 20 years.
-I have interviewed many past students who are working in so many outdoor and environmental roles.
+My research has focused on how effective our teaching on the course has been over the last 20 years.
+I have interviewed many past students who are now working in various outdoor and environmental roles.

-The students can both recount learning experiences very vividly and apply the ideas they explored during the courses to new scenarios and workplaces.
-It is great to see that the principles of the course lives on through the future practice of our students.
+These students can vividly recount their learning experiences and apply the ideas they explored during the courses to new scenarios and workplaces.
+It is rewarding to see that the principles of the course live on through the future practice of our students.

 What might surprise people to learn about you?

-I commute to work on my bike.
-I do so to keep fit, reduce my footprint and to have fun.
+I commute to work on my bike to stay fit, reduce my footprint, and have fun.
 I am now on my fourth lap around the world in terms of commuting distance.
 Read more here!

 What modules do you teach?